munificent/game-programming-patterns/book/command.markdown

 I say *some* ways here because building actual classes or structures for commands is still useful even in languages that have closures.
 If your command has multiple operations (like undoable commands), mapping that to a single function is awkward.

-Defining an actual object with structure also helps readers easily tell what data the command contains.
+Defining an actual class with fields also helps readers easily tell what data the command contains.
 Closures are a wonderfully terse way of automatically wrapping up some state, but they can be so automatic that it's hard to see what state they're actually holding.

 </aside>